Anuarbekov/nfactorial-homework-2106-backend/README.md

 ---

-### To change ToDo- localhost : 8080 / todo / change, then to JSON first parameter must be "id", then parameters that you want to change.
+### To change ToDo - localhost : 8080 / todo / change, then to JSON first parameter must be "id", then parameters that you want to change.
 Programm find by id that you showed in JSON.

 ---